LizzyonGit/sotis-lifecoach/README.md

 - __The What I offer page__

-  - The page What I offer has an introductory header text with a button that links to the book.html page and displays the four different sessions you can book with Sotis in card format.
-Each card has a title, description, related image and a footer with duration and fee information.
+  - The page What I offer has an introductory header text and displays the four different sessions you can book with Sotis in card format.
+Each card has an image, related to the session type, a title, description, button that links to the book.html page, and a footer with duration and fee information.
 This page is crucial for the user to decide if they want to book a session and if so, which session they want to book.

    Project file: what-i-offer.html